-You can search the raw data directly by using tools such as egrep or a text editor, but this search might not be sufficient for your requirements.
-The search mechanism provided by Sentinel on event data is much more powerful than these tools.
+You can also search the raw data directly by using tools such as egrep or a text editor, but this search may not be sufficient for your requirements.
+The search mechanism provided by Sentinel Log Manager on event data is much more powerful than these tools.

-The high-level approach to configure Sentinel is to retain data for a longer duration so you can perform searches and run reports on the data you regularly need to access, and to copy the data to tape before Sentinel deletes it.
-To search or run reports on data that was copied to tape, but deleted from Sentinel, copy the data from the tape back to Sentinel.
+The high-level approach to configure Sentinel Log Manager is to retain data for a longer duration so you can perform searches and run reports on the data you regularly need to access, and to copy the data to tape before Sentinel Log Manager deletes it.
+To search or run reports on data that was copied to tape, but deleted from Sentinel Log Manager, copy the data from the tape back to Sentinel Log Manager.

-There are two types of data in Sentinel:
+There are two types of data in Sentinel Log Manager:

 Events should be moved to networked storage regularly.
-The following types of data can be backed up in Sentinel:
+The following types of data can be backed up in Sentinel Log Manager:

 Data: This option backs up all the data in the local storage and networked storage directories.
-This option takes a longer time to finish.
+This option takes a longer time to complete.

 Periodically export all the Event Source Management configurations and save them.
 When the environment is relatively stable, you can generate a full Event Source Management export including the entire tree of the Event Source Management components.
 This action captures the plug-ins as well as the configuration of each node.
 The resulting .zip file should be backed up and moved to networked storage as a normal file.